wknclizu/Quorion2/README.md

-# Quorion: Robust Query Optimizer with Theoretical Guarantees
+# Query running too slow?
+Rewrite it with Quorion!

 ### Requirements